MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/emails-not-automatically-tracked-or-synchronized.md

 To narrow down why an email might not be automatically tracked, check each of the following:

 1. For the email in question, ensure the email is in the _Inbox_ folder of the target Dataverse mailbox.
-Emails outside the _Inbox_ folder can't be reliably processed, even if they're moved back to the _Inbox_ later.
-For example, if an email is initially sent to your _Spam_ folder or is moved to a subfolder by a Microsoft Outlook rule, server-side synchronization won't be able to process those emails, even if they're eventually moved back to the _Inbox_ folder.
+Emails outside the _Inbox_ folder can't be processed, even if they're moved back to the _Inbox_ later.

-    - If you need to reprocess an email that was moved back to the _Inbox_ folder, you can reset the processing date (`ProcessEmailsReceivedAfter`) on the Dataverse mailbox record, which will allow server-side synchronization to discover and process the email.
+    - If you need to reprocess an email that was moved back to the _Inbox_ folder, you can reset the processing date (`ProcessEmailsReceivedAfter`) on the Dataverse mailbox record.
+This action allows server-side synchronization to discover and process the email.
 The details are outlined in [the "Note" section](/power-platform/admin/best-practices-server-side-synchronization#considerations).
-    - If you try to automatically track email responses sent from Outlook (which are in your _Sent Items_ folder), see [Welcome to Alchemy Portal](https://alchemyportal.azurewebsites.net/#autotracksentfolderitems).
+    - If you try to automatically track email responses sent from Outlook (in your _Sent Items_ folder), see [Welcome to Alchemy Portal](https://alchemyportal.azurewebsites.net/#autotracksentfolderitems).
     - If you want to track emails that were moved to subfolders, you need to enable [Folder-Based tracking](/power-platform/admin/configure-outlook-exchange-folder-level-tracking).

 2. Examine the recipient email addresses in the **To:** and **Cc:** lines and ensure that at least one of them is associated with a Dataverse mailbox, which is tested and enabled for server-side synchronization and is configured to automatically track the email based on its associated [incoming email filtering method](/power-platform/admin/set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange).
 If the email is sent to a distribution group or has a "BCC" recipient, see [this topic](https://alchemyportal.azurewebsites.net/#DLNote) to ensure that the underlining Dataverse mailbox is correctly configured.